flennerhag/mlens/docs/getting_started.rst

 Model selection guide
 ---------------------

+.. currentmodule:: mlens.model_selection

 The model selection suite is constantly expanding, so make sure to check in regularly.
-The work horse is the ``Evaluator`` class that allows a user to evaluate several models in one go across several pipelines.
+The work horse is the :class:`Evaluator` class that allows a user to evaluate several models in one go across several pipelines.
 The evaluator class pre-fits transformers, thus avoiding fitting the same preprocessing pipelines on the same data repeatedly.